Dysphagia

 Esophageal dysphagia

-Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of the throat or in the chest after swallowing begins.
-Some causes of esophageal dysphagia include:
+Esophageal dysphagia is trouble swallowing due to conditions in the esophagus.
+This type of dysphagia often results in the feeling of food sticking or getting caught in the base of the throat or in the chest.

 - Foreign bodies.
 Sometimes food or another object can partially block the throat or esophagus.
 Older adults with dentures and people who have difficulty chewing their food may be more likely to have a piece of food become stuck in the throat or esophagus.

 - Eosinophilic esophagitis.
-Eosinophilic esophagitis is a disease of the immune system.
-It is caused when white blood cells, called eosinophils, build up in the esophagus.
+Eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis) is a disease of the immune system.
+An increase in white blood cells, called eosinophils, causes inflammation that narrows the esophagus.

 - Radiation therapy.
-This cancer treatment can lead to inflammation and scarring of the esophagus.
+This cancer treatment can lead to inflammation and scarring of the esophagus that limits the passage of food.

 Risk factors